 Statement of Liability and Indemnity.
-By contributing an entry or entries to the Stanford Encyclopedia of Philosophy authors grant, to the Principal Editor, the Senior Editor, the Associate Editor, members of the Advisory and Editorial Boards, the Metaphysics Research Lab, CSLI, Stanford University and its officers, trustees, agents and employees (“Stanford Parties”), immunity from all liability arising from their work.
+By contributing an entry or entries to the Stanford Encyclopedia of Philosophy authors grant, to the Co-Principal Editors, the Associate and Assistant Editors, members of the Advisory and Editorial Boards, the Metaphysics Research Lab, Philosophy Department, Stanford University and its officers, trustees, agents and employees (“Stanford Parties”), immunity from all liability arising from their work.
 All authors are responsible for securing permission to use any copyrighted material, including graphics, quotations, and photographs, within their entries.
-The Principal Editor, Senior Editor, Associate Editor, members of the Advisory and Editorial Boards, CSLI, and the Stanford Parties therefore disclaim any and all responsibility for copyright violations and any other form of liability arising from the content of the Encyclopedia or from any material linked to the Encyclopedia.
+The Co-Principal Editors, Associate and Assistant Editors, members of the Advisory and Editorial Boards, Philosophy Department, and the Stanford Parties therefore disclaim any and all responsibility for copyright violations and any other form of liability arising from the content of the Encyclopedia or from any material linked to the Encyclopedia.
 Authors agree to indemnify and hold the Stanford Parties harmless from any claims of copyright infringement or other alleged wrongdoing in connection with the author's entries.

 Take Down Policy.
 Every effort has been made by the individual contributing authors to discover and contact copyright holders of artwork and content used in this website.
 To the extent that a copyright holder could not be found or an inadvertent permissions or copyright error was made, the Stanford Encyclopedia of Philosophy stands ready to remove content upon notice and request by a copyright holder.
 Alleged copyright violations should be brought to the attention of the author and the Principal Editor, so that such issues may be dealt with promptly.